Visa policy of Ukraine: Fingerprinting

-Russia
+Russia-related restrictions

 On 1 July 2022, Ukraine introduced a unilateral visa regime with Russia.
 Russia did not introduce a visa regime with Ukraine.

 Since the diplomatic missions of Ukraine (embassies, general and honorary consulates, ordinary consulates) in Russian cities were closed after Ukraine severed all official diplomatic ties with Russia (following the Russian invasion of Ukraine), Russian citizens residing in Russia must apply to commercial visa centers, which will only operate in a few Russian cities.
 Those Russian citizens who are outside of Russia should apply for a visa at one of the diplomatic missions of Ukraine in other countries of the world.

 The Ukrainian and Russian services of Radio Liberty found out that even obtaining a Ukrainian visa by a Russian citizen does not guarantee and does not mean their admission to the territory of Ukraine.
 Ukrainian border guards are ordered to leave admission or refusal of entry at their discretion (if a person seems suspicious to them or if they cannot answer the border guard's questions reliably), even to holders of a valid Ukrainian visa.